-Before learning how to decrease your property tax bill, it’s important to understand how property taxes are calculated: your municipality's effective tax rate is multiplied by the most recent assessment of your property.
+Before learning how to decrease your property tax bill, it’s important to understand how property tax are calculated: your municipality's effective tax rate is multiplied by the most recent assessment of your property.
 This evaluation is completed by an assessor hired by the local government.

 Municipalities set their tax rates—also known as millage or mill rate—based on how much money they need to cover important services like community improvements, roads and infrastructure, and public schools.